The Beatles: Rock Band: Instrument peripherals

 All Rock Band peripherals that were available at the time of the game's release are compatible with their respective console version of The Beatles: Rock Band.
 Similarly, peripherals designed for The Beatles: Rock Band are backward compatible with other Rock Band titles.
 Some controllers designed for Guitar Hero games will also work with The Beatles: Rock Band.

 Four new instrument peripherals modeled after those used by the Beatles members were introduced alongside the game: a Rickenbacker 325 guitar, a Gretsch Duo Jet guitar, a Höfner bass and a Ludwig drum set.
 These instrument controllers function similarly to the controllers designed for Rock Band 2, with most alterations being purely aesthetic.
 A "Limited Edition" bundle of the game includes one Höfner bass guitar controller, one Ludwig-branded drum controller, a microphone, a microphone stand and Beatles-themed postcards.
 A second, less expensive bundle configuration contains peripherals first introduced with the original Rock Band game; this bundle does not contain a mic stand or postcards.
 The game was also released as a SingStar bundle with two microphones, and finally as a standalone release.
 The Rickenbacker and Gretsch guitar peripherals are sold separately.
+The Höfner Bass's neck is a little longer for accuracy to the real thing.